 Brave World, The Casper Rawls CD

 Casper funded the Brave World CD by playing a series of house concerts.
 He played several with Shelly King, and Susan Gibson, as well as another big one courtesy of Leann Atherton at one of her famous barn dances.
 “It took about a year and they had many people involved on Facebook, etc. helping out, donating, and we eventually did it.
-We raised enough money.”
+With a lot of help we raised enough money.”
 He recorded 13 demos and from those he added bass and drums.
 We got Glenn and Dony, who play with me a lot, and Earl Poole Ball.
 Then they decided they needed to get Floyd Domino on some tracks.
 “One time, I’m sitting around with Floyd and he says, ‘you know, I never know if I’m playing to0 much or too little or what to play, the right notes.’
 I said, ‘Floyd, just play whatever you play.’
 He did, and it sounds incredible.
 It was just magic having him there.
 While we were making this music we were reminiscing over the past, the Rome Inn, those places.
 Then Warren and Marshall Hood, those boys are so good you know.
 I worked with Champ in Toni’s band and others back in the 90’s.
 He played with Kelly Willis a lot, with Toni, so Champ was with us in spirit on the record.
 ‘Houston Town,’ the 2nd track, is a song Champ and I played many times.
 Tommy Detamore is a pedal player I met doing Sunny Sweeny’s album.
 He did his parts and was so gracious.”

 “Buck and I over the years, became really good friends.
 You know, he came to Austin one time to do the Buck Owens Birthday Party we put on.
 He chartered a jet and came up and played with us.
 I had sent him a letter when Don Rich died and he wrote me back saying, ‘Thank You.’
 Then I saw him in a satellite TV radio interview.
 He was talking about buying nightclubs, and so I wrote him again and asked him, ‘Buck, why aren’t you playing out anymore?’
 He wrote me back saying he was thinking about doing music again.
 My friend Dan Forte wrote for Guitar Player Magazine at the time, got this assignment to go interview Buck, so I tagged along.
-He didn’t know much about Buck, I knew more, so I kinda helped him get questions together.”
+He didn’t know much about Buck, I knew a little more, so I kinda helped him get questions together.”

-They recorded one of his songs called “Rhythm And Booze,” the rockabilly hit he had under another name, Corky Jones, it was a 45 RPM.
-Buck heard it, called them up saying how much he loved it.
+The LeRois’s recorded one of his songs called “Rhythm And Booze,” the rockabilly hit he had under another name, Corky Jones, it was a 45 RPM.
+Buck heard their version, called me up saying how much he loved it.
 “At that point, Casper told Buck he’d sent him a few letters in the past, visited him with a writer, before Buck added it all up, “You’re THAT guy!”
 After that they were fast friends.
 “I’d send him tracks and he’d either say good things about it or he wouldn’t say anything, meaning he didn’t like it.
 He would never denigrate or cut anything down, he was always positive.
 He started having birthday parties of his own after he came to ours and I flew out to play some.
 I’d play with Marty Stuart, Dwight Yoakum, Albert Lee, we’d all jam, have fun with Buck.
 I didn’t see him so much in later years, he kind of got depressed over his last divorce, his health was waning, he couldn’t fly, the doctors wouldn’t let him.
 We spoke shortly before he passed and he had been putting together a solo record where he played everything – pedal steel, violin, dobro, etc., and I knew he had some tracks tucked away somewhere.
 I called Jim Shaw, to see if there were any instrumental tracks Buck had.”

 Jim found a few things, but not much in lines of what Casper was hoping for.
 There was one track that seemed to go hand in hand with another track Casper wrote called “The Day That Don Rich Died” (Don Rich was Buck’s longtime guitar player).
 Jim asked the foundation for permission and the green light was given for them to use tracks that became “A Little Bitty Piece Of My DNA,” which features a Buck Owens vocal that Rawls completed.
 “The Day That Don Rich Died” is one of Rawls’ best songwriting efforts; it’s mournful and it dovetails nicely into the Buck Owens tune, which ends the CD in a rather upbeat mood.

 The entire CD shouts, “Stuart Sullivan mixed this!”
 You can hear it immediately in the signature drum sounds Stuart gets.
 As far as material, Rawls was firm in his approach.
 “I told Bobby, the producer, look, I don’t want to do another guitar record.
-I’ve done tons of them,’Travis County Pickin,’ ‘More Big Guitars From Texas,’ just tons of them.
+I’ve done tons of them, ‘Travis County Pickin,’ ‘More Big Guitars From Texas,’ just tons of them.
 I wanted this to be about songwriting and singing, as best I can sing.
 I’m not a great singer, but I’ll give it my best.”
 Oh Casper!
 You have no idea how good your voice sounds.